I love the way you lie.

 Kat held onto the radiator for support and watched in terror as Isabelle's words swarmed around her head.
 She couldn't speak, she couldn't move, she couldn't unhear the words 'our baby', as it repeatedly zoomed and swirled around her, leaving her in an almost catatonic like state.

-The women from Kats work had heard the commotion and came to her aid, screaming at David as soon as they figured out what was happening.
+The women from Kats work had been in the kitchen getting ready to leave when they heard the commotion and came to her aid, screaming at David as soon as they figured out what was happening.
 Suddenly there were people everywhere and the air was thick with chaos, as angry words and confused glances were being thrown around the compact hallway.
 Kats brother arrived on the scene and before anyone could stop him, he punched David square in the face resulting in an argument erupting between both their parents.

 "Come on Kathleen, come on."
 She muttered to herself as she rocked back and forth on the edge of the bath, tightening her grip so her knuckles were white.